Kevinremon/X011/README.md

-# slowloris.py - Simple slowloris in Python
+# X011.py - Simple slowloris in Python

-## What is Slowloris?
+## What is X011?
-Slowloris is basically an HTTP Denial of Service attack that affects threaded servers.
+X011 is basically an HTTP Denial of Service attack that affects threaded servers.
 It works like this:

 1. We start making lots of HTTP requests.
 2. We send headers periodically (every ~15 seconds) to keep the connections open.